 Partial or Mini Tummy Tuck

-A Partial or Mini Tummy Tuck targets fat deposits located below the navel and smaller patches of excess skin.
-During this procedure, the bellybutton will most likely not be moved.
+A Partial or Mini Tummy Tuck is used to treat fatty deposits situated underneath the navel and smaller extra skin patches.
+Throughout this surgical procedure the belly button generally stays in the same place.
 The incision for this surgery is usually smaller than that of a regular tummy tuck and allows for a much quicker recovery than a full tummy tuck.
 This surgery begins with a small incision above the pubic area.
 Excess skin is then cut and removed.
 The two skin areas are then reattached for a flatter and more firm looking abdominal area.
 This procedure is most effective for someone who wants to remove sagging skin in the lower abdomen.